 - To avoid creating a conflict of interest by serving as trustee of a different trust that has adverse interests.

 - To keep trust assets separate from the personal assets of the trustee.

 - To manage, preserve, and protect trust property.

 - To use his or her skill while administering the trust.

 - To work cooperatively with co-trustees, if any.

-To learn more about the role of a trustee, view our complimentary DVD, Understanding the Revocable Living Trust in Language that Anyone Can Understand in 8 Minutes.
+To learn more about the role of a trustee, contact our office to set up an appointment.
 Our office of experienced Anaheim trust attorneys can guide you through the process of administering a trust in accordance with California law and the terms of the trust.
 Call us today at (714) 459-5481 for a consultation.